-- Compare and contrast the key beliefs and practices of the religions studied and show how they are connected to believers' lives. - Describe different aspects of belonging to a religion symbol, story, festival, belief, faith in action, ritual, worship. - Express religious beliefs and ideas with the appropriate language, vocabulary and terminology and describe what they mean. - Ask guestions sensitively about the lives of believers and suggest appropriate answers. - Reflect on the decisions people make including believers and suggest possible outcomes. - Compare their own experience and identity with others including believers. - Reflect and empathise with the big questions of life, suggesting some answers / insights. - Be confident to explore their own spirituality and search for truth. - · Value the religious journey of faith. - Develop pupils' ability to interpret and appreciate religious imagery and expression.
+- Compare and contrast the key beliefs and practices of the religions studied and show how they are connected to believers' lives. - Describe different aspects of belonging to a religion symbol, story, festival, belief, faith in action, ritual, worship. - Express religious beliefs and ideas with the appropriate language, vocabulary and terminology and describe what they mean. - Ask questions sensitively about the lives of believers and suggest appropriate answers. - Reflect on the decisions people make including believers and suggest possible outcomes. - Compare their own experience and identity with others including believers. - Reflect and empathise with the big questions of life, suggesting some answers / insights. - Be confident to explore their own spirituality and search for truth. - Value the religious journey of faith. - Develop pupils' ability to interpret and appreciate religious imagery and expression.

-Syllabus
+6. Syllabus

-The Federation RE curriculum has been drawn from The Understanding Christianity resources, the Lichfield Diocesan Board of Education Syllabus and the Walsall Agreed Syllabus.
+The Federation RE curriculum has been drawn from The Understanding Christianity resources and the Walsall Agreed Syllabus.